John Densmore: The Doors

 In the mid-1960s Densmore joined guitarist Robby Krieger in a band called the Psychedelic Rangers; shortly thereafter he began rehearsals with keyboardist Ray Manzarek, Manzarek's two brothers and Jim Morrison in the group Rick & the Ravens.
 On the brothers' departure from the band, Densmore recommended Krieger join them, thus forming the Doors in 1965.
-Ray Manzarek insisted on his selection in particular.

 In 2010 Modern Drummer magazine referred to his ride cymbal work as some of the most distinctive in classic rock, and noted "Working without a regular bass-playing foil ...
 Densmore favored a lean, crisp, clear style in feel-good rhythmic explorations that, like the band's songs, gathered together ideas from blues, pop, jazz, classical, and Latin, Eastern, and African music.
 There are many reasons to love this slyly inventive, often underrated drummer."
 Together with Krieger, Densmore studied under Indian sitarist Ravi Shankar at the latter's Kinnara School of Music in Los Angeles.

 The quartet, after two years of work, became star attractions in 1967, and released six studio and several live albums, eventually selling over 100 million units.

 According to Densmore's autobiography, he had quit the band on one occasion in reaction to Morrison's increasingly self-destructive behavior, although Densmore returned the next day.
 Densmore repeatedly suggested that the band stop touring, but Krieger and Manzarek were resistant to this notion.
 After the Doors' disastrous performance with a gibberish-spouting Morrison in New Orleans on December 12, 1970, the band agreed to stop performing live, and the concert was the Doors' last public appearance as a quartet.

 When Morrison died in 1971, the surviving trio recorded two more albums of songs and an instrumental backdrop for the late singer's recorded poetry.
 Densmore remained a member until the band's dissolution in 1973.